ekwoka/chungmin-portfolio/content/projects/boulevard-residence.md

 location: Orchard, Singapore
 date: 2022-02-06T16:15:25.757Z
 thumbnail: /images/uploads/foyer.jpg
-Role: Senior designer, Lead the design
+Role: "Main interior designer "
 ---
 All the world’s a stage and all the men and women merely players.